HananoshikaYomaru/obsidian-publish-url/README.md

 2. git clone this repo
 3. cd obsidian-3d-graph && bun install && bun run build
 4. there you go 🎉

+## Notes

+1. for the template number, you need to copy it from theog.io.

 ## Say thank you